Science, Technology, Engineering and Math.

 H1-B Cap-Gap Extension

 H1-B: a temporary work visa.

 CAP: the annual limit on the number of H1-B visas that are granted.

 GAP remaining in-status with work authorization during the change of status period (the gap).

-All F-1 students who are currently on OPT, have timely filed for an H-1B, and have a USCIS issued I-797C receipt from immigration will automatically have their status and OPT work permission extended until the effective H1-B start date.
+All F-1 students who are currently on OPT, have timely filed for an H-1B, and have a USCIS-issued I-797C change of status receipt will automatically have their status and OPT work permission extended until the effective H1-B start date.
 No application is required.
 Contact an advisor at the ISSSO for more information.

 Preparation and Important Notes

 - Browse these websites that contain resources to help students, schools, and employers:

 - SEVP's Study in the States STEM OPT Hub

 - USCIS' information on Optional Practical Training Extension for STEM Students